 Yoh-Chie serves on the board of directors for Earlens, Moximed, Ivantis, Visterra (acquired by Otsuka for $430M), and Innoventures.

 Carolyn Ng is Managing Director at Vertex Ventures HC.
 At Vertex, Carolyn is responsible for driving venture investments across biotechnology, medical devices and health technology fields.
-Carolyn currently serves on the Board of Directors for Obsidian Therapeutics, Twentyeight-Seven Therapeutics, Bicycle Therapeutics and Nuvaira.
-She is also a Board Observer for Visterra (acquired by Otsuka Pharmaceutical for USD430M) and Earlens.
+Carolyn currently serves on the Board of Directors for Bicycle Therapeutics (NASDAQ: BCYC), Obsidian Therapeutics, Twentyeight-Seven Therapeutics, Boundless Bio and Nuvaira.
+She also represented Vertex HC as a Board Observer for Visterra (acquired by Otsuka Pharmaceutical for USD430M) and Earlens.
 She has previously closely supported Vertex’s investment into Twelve (acquired by Medtronic for USD458M).
 Working across the US, Europe and Asia, she plays an active role in expanding the geographical reach of Vertex HC and its portfolio companies for cross-border collaborations, business development and syndication.

 She started her healthcare training in the oncology pharmacy department of the National University Cancer Institute of Singapore, where first hand clinical experience inspired her to pursue scientific research in oncology.
 As an oncology scientist, she is deeply passionate about innovation that impacts patients’ lives.
 Prior to joining Vertex, Carolyn was also a Pharma Strategy Consultant at Deallus Consulting, a specialized London-headquartered life sciences consulting firm where she led global strategic projects for clientele comprised of the top 20 global pharmaceutical companies.

 Outside of Vertex, Carolyn is a retired competitive squash player, a high intensity interval training enthusiast, and an aspiring but untalented oil painter.

 Lori serves on the Board of Directors for Palleon Pharma, Blackthorn Therapeutics and Kona Medical and is a board observer for Ivantis and Moximed.
 She was involved with the firm’s investment in Twelve, acquired by Medtronic for $458M.

 Lori graduated with an MBA from The Wharton School, and MA in International Studies from the University of Pennsylvania where she was a Leonard Lauder Fellow.
 She also holds a BSE in Biomedical Engineering from Duke University.
 She is based in the Bay Area.